zol777/reactive-weather-report/HELP.md

 https://drive.google.com/file/d/10AT6lbKYlUl1KJ3P2B__ziDJghSv2xaY/view

+## Tech used

+- Java 11 with SpringBoot WebFlux
+- Maven
+- BDD Cucumber Test with WireMock
+- Reactive Redis
+- Reactive AWS DynamoDb
+- Docker and docker-compose

 ## How to run

 1. First, create a new file named `application-local.yml` under the main's resources folder, with your own api keys: